EDUCATION

 BOARDS & COMMITTEES

-• Cognitive Development Society, Excellence in Cognitive Development Research at Undergraduate-Focused Institutions Award Committee
+• Cognitive Development Society, Excellence in Cognitive Development Research at Undergraduate-Focused Institutions Award Committee, 2021-present

 • Developmental Psychology, Consulting Editor, 2016-present